kescobo/Airtable.jl/docs/src/interface.md

 ## [A note on rate limits](@id ratelimit)

-Airtable.com only allows 5 requests / min.
+Airtable.com only allows 5 requests / sec.
-The `query` function handles that automatically, but other functions do not (yet).
+All functions that make requests will pause if more than 5 requests have been made in the previous second.

 ## Functions and Types